gvx3/social-utility/README.md

 # social-utility

-An app to retrieve youtube data.
+An app to retrieve youtube data and categorize it.

 Setup:
 1. Go to console of Google Cloud and search for "APIs & Services" service